tlorans/ClimateRisks/docs/source/longrunrisks.md

-# Equilibrium Conditions Long Run Risks Model
+# Consumption-Based Capital Asset Pricing Model: Equilibrium Conditions

-## Lucas Asset Pricing
+## The Genesis with the Lucas Tree Model

 ### The Value Function